 The department managed with part-time faculty until 1828 when Spanish Colonel C. de la Pena was hired as the chair.
 Under his direction, the department expanded to include French, Spanish, Italian and Latin.
 He worked at W&M for two years without pay.
 After Pena left in 1830, Modern Languages was suspended for nearly 30 years.

 It was revived in 1858 and expanded to two professorships, teaching French, Italian, Spanish, German, Greek and Latin.

 The Department of Modern Languages and Literatures is housed in Washington Hall.
 Constructed in 1928, Washington Hall honors George Washington in recognition of his ties to William & Mary, where he received his surveyor's license in 1749 and served as the first American Chancellor from 1788-1799.
 It was intended to serve as the "main academic building of the College" during a renovation of the Christopher Wren Building.

 Washington Hall originally housed a biology laboratory on the first floor (the greenhouse is currently used as faculty offices), and liberal arts classrooms on the second and third floors.
 For a time, it was home to the art, psychology, and home economics programs.
 It has also been home to the offices of the Dean and Registrar.

 Washington Hall underwent renovations in 1989 and is now the location of both the Modern Languages and Anthropology departments.

 Today Carlo Bellini's single professorship has grown to nearly 50 faculty members offering numerous courses in language, literature, and culture.
-From the early days of French and Italian, we now teach eight languages: Arabic, Chinese, French, German, Italian, Japanese, Russian, and Spanish.
-Faculty members of every rank are engaged in teaching at all levels, in study abroad programs, in a variety of research activities, and in service to the College, the community and the profession.
+We now teach eight languages: Arabic, Chinese, French, German, Italian, Japanese, Russian, and Spanish.
+Faculty members of every rank are engaged in teaching at all levels, in study abroad programs, in conducting research, and in service to W&M, the community and the profession.